jeff-dillon/pool-inspections/README.md

 1. Define the columns / fields in the data using a data dictionary (a table containing the list of columns with the column name, data type, description, and cleaning notes).
 1. Summarize the # of records for each distinct value in the categorical columns.
-1. Summarize the statistics (min, max, mean, median, mode, std. dev.) for each numerical column.
+1. Summarize the descriptive statistics (min, max, mean, median, mode, std. dev.) for each numerical column.
 1. Document the cleaning needed including what to do with outlier records, what columns will not be needed, etc.
 1. Document the questions you will be able to answer with the data.
 1. Document any new columns that will need to be created based on calculations using existing columns.